Excessive amounts of added sugar can have harmful effects on your metabolism and overall health.

 Observational studies find no connection between artificial sweetener consumption and body weight or fat mass, but some of them report a small increase in body mass index (15).

-A review of randomized controlled trials, the gold standard of research, reports that artificial sweeteners reduce body weight by around 1.7 lbs (0.8 kg) on average (15).
+A review of randomized controlled trials — the gold standard of research — reports that artificial sweeteners reduce body weight by around 1.7 pounds (0.8 kg) on average (15).

 Like other artificial sweeteners, sucralose is highly controversial.
-Some claim that it is totally harmless, but new studies suggest that it may have some effects on your metabolism.
+Some claim that it is entirely harmless, but new studies suggest that it may have some effects on your metabolism.

 For some people, it may raise blood sugar and insulin levels.
-It may also damage the bacterial environment in the gut, but this needs to be studied in humans.
+It may also damage the bacterial environment in your gut, but this needs to be studied in humans.

 The safety of sucralose at high temperatures has also been questioned.
 You may want to avoid cooking or baking with it, as it may release harmful compounds.

-That being said, the long-term health effects are still not clear, and health authorities like the FDA do consider it to be safe.
+That being said, the long-term health effects are still unclear, and health authorities like the FDA do consider it to be safe.

-Bottom Line: Health authorities consider sucralose to be safe, but studies have raised questions about its health effects.
-The long term health effects of consuming it are unclear.
+Summary Health authorities consider sucralose to be safe, but studies have raised questions about its health effects.
+The long-term health effects of consuming it are unclear.

-If you like the taste of sucralose and your body handles it well, then it's probably fine to use.
-There is certainly no clear-cut evidence that it is harmful, at least not in humans.
+If you like the taste of sucralose and your body handles it well, then it's probably fine to use in moderation.
+There is certainly no clear-cut evidence that it’s harmful to humans.

-However, it may be a bad choice for high-heat cooking and baking, and it may be something to look at if you have persistent problems related to gut health.
+However, it may be a bad choice for high-heat cooking and baking.